Support for children and young people

 - Parents who worry that their son or daughter are displaying Autistic type behaviours can talk to the Special Educational Needs Co-ordinator (SENCo) at their child’s school or setting.
 If parents or carers need support to talk to their child’s school they can ring Special Educational Needs and Disabilities Independent Advisory Support Service (SENDIAS) Tel: 01472 355365.
 A SENDIASS worker will be able to accompany parents/carers to meetings with school and help with any questions.

-- The school SENCO will work with parents to complete an Observation checklist (Word document).
+- The school SENCO will work with parents to complete an observation checklist (Word).
 This will help identify the child or young person’s needs.
 The school with then be assigned a communication and interaction specialist who can offer support.

-- The school, parents, outreach support team and the young person will then meet and decide together the outcomes they would like to achieve.
+- The school, parents, SEND Outreach Service and the young person will then meet and decide together the outcomes they would like to achieve.
 A programme of support is then put in place and reviewed after an agreed period of time.
 ASSESS, PLAN, DO, REVIEW.